The most important thing to do when diagnosed with PCOS is learn.

 “The BPA exposed males had a suite of reproductive deficiencies that collectively created subfertility in the rats.
 Some of these included lower sperm counts, poor sperm motility and cellular defects within the testes.
 Circulating levels of testosterone, estrogen and other reproductive hormones were also significantly lower.

-The BPA exposed males were also significantly heavier than unexposed controls.
+The BPA exposed males also had a significant amount of more more body fat than unexposed controls.

 Female rats are affected just as strongly, if not worse.
 THEY GET PCOS.
-They has cystic ovaries, increased estrogen and testosterone levels, and decreased progesterone.
+They present with cystic ovaries, increased estrogen and testosterone levels, and decreased progesterone.
 Progesterone is absolutely crucial for a healthy menstrual cycle.

 Similar resuts have been reported in human females.
 Women with PCOS, both lean and overweight women, have 40 percent higher levels of BPA in their blood than those without.
 Notably, the levels are even more markedly increased in thin women with PCOS.
 In thin women, PCOS patients had 1.6 times ordinary BPA levels, and in overweight women the ratio was just 1.3.
 Some researchers speculate that this is because BPA is being stored in fat cells, while other posit that BPA causes brain-related hormone signaling dysfunction, which could explain why so many people end up having PCOS at all.